liberland/Constitution/Liberland-constitution.md

 * **§V.7.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three Judges reaching a decision with a simple majority.
 * **§V.8.** The criminal offences in the Free Republic of Liberland shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor.
   * **§V.8(1)** The Chief Public Prosecutor shall be appointed by the Chancellor for a term not exceeding 6 years.
-  * **§V.8(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds votes in a referendum called by 10% of population.
+  * **§V.8(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds votes in a referendum called by 10% of the Citizenry.
   * **§V.8(3)** Prosecutions shall be brought on behalf of the Citizens or with the express and informed consent of the victim where appropriate.
   * **§V.8(4)** The right to a private prosecution shall be guaranteed where no public prosecution is instituted within one year since the complaint was made.
 * **§V.9.** The criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'.